RoyMekonen/TROYA-PROJECT/README.md

 # TROYA-PROJECT
 ## Descreption
-The site introduces the user to gyms around the country, gives him training programs, tips and sample articles.
+Website of a gym company across the country, gives to the user training programs, tips and simple articles.
 Displays with the help of an API information about various exercises and an option for a more specific search
 ## Project Flow
 * Difficulties:
 1. I don't success the option to register on the site.